enocx/JavaScript-for-Hackers-101/README.md

 'Promise {<fulfilled>: undefined}'
 ```

->Interestingly, the log shows that the promise has been fulfilled even though
+>**Interestingly, the log shows that the promise has been fulfilled even though
 >the rejected case was executed.
 Why did that happen?
 >If we think about it, the **catch** method has caught the rejected case successfully
 >and displayed the messages successfully, so that is why the promise has been
->shown as fulfilled*/
+>shown as fulfilled**

 # Async/Await in JavaScript